 Settlement

-Dump truck cases frequently overlap with construction accident claims, creating multiple liability theories and multiple defendants with separate insurance coverage.
-Porter Law Group has recovered more than $500 million for injured clients since 2009, including a $17.8 million settlement and a $13.5 million jury verdict, with 7 of 8 attorneys recognized by Super Lawyers.
-Led by Harvard-educated attorney Michael S. Porter, a former U.S. Army JAG Corps Captain with over 20 years of trial experience, the firm handles both the vehicle negligence claim against the trucking company and the construction liability claim against the general contractor and property owner when a dump truck crash occurs at or near a worksite.
+Our firm has recovered more than $500 million for injured clients, including a $17.8 million settlement and a $13.5 million jury verdict.
+Seven of our eight attorneys have been recognized by Super Lawyers.
+Our founding attorney, Michael S. Porter, is a Harvard-educated lawyer and former U.S. Army JAG Corps Captain with over 20 years of trial experience.
+We handle both the vehicle claim against the trucking company and any applicable construction-site claims against contractors and property owners when the accident happened at a job site.

 "Dump truck cases are unique because they sit at the intersection of trucking law and construction law.
-On the road, the claim targets the driver and the carrier for violating traffic laws and FMCSA regulations.
-On a job site, the claim targets the general contractor and property owner under New York Labor Law.
-We pursue both because the victim deserves full compensation from every responsible party, not just the one with the cheapest insurance."
-Michael S. Porter, J.D., Porter Law Group
+On the road, the claim targets the driver and the carrier for violating traffic laws.
+On a job site, the claim targets the general contractor and property owner.
+We pursue both because the victim deserves full compensation from every responsible party, not just the one with the cheapest insurance." — Michael S. Porter, J.D., Porter Law Group

 FIND OUT WHO IS LIABLE FOR YOUR DUMP TRUCK ACCIDENT